 Ksanti (kshanti): Patience, acceptance; to suffer or allow things to happen with perfect equanimity.
-In its highest perfection it means to welcome all events, good or ill, with the knowledge that they only happen to help us to grow, and apart from that have no significance whatsoever.
+In its highest perfection it means to welcome all events, good or evil, with the knowledge that they only happen to help us to grow, but have no inherent reality.

 God is all and God is perfect; therefore, anything that we see as imperfect is within us. – Lester Levenson